Student Alumni Connection

 - Have your initial meeting.
 Review the Initial Meeting Checklist with the alum.
 By the end of the meeting, confirm the terms of the mentoring relationship and if there are steps for moving forward.
 Make sure to pick up their business card.

-- Send the mentor a Thank You card.
-A hand written card is best.
-Send one within 3 days after your meeting.
+- Send the mentor a Thank You card within 3 days after your meeting.
+A handwritten card is best.

 - Deselect them as a mentor in Tiger Jobs when mentoring has ended.
 Depending on the goals you established with the mentor, the mentoring may have taken place over 1 meeting, or over many across a period of time.
 By clicking on the "Interested" button, you release your slot as a mentee so that another student can approach the mentor.